-- 20. A student registered on a BA or BSc programme who has completed the first year of the programme and who has passed assessments in courses to the value of at least three course units will be eligible to progress to the second year.
-The School may consider an application to progress to the second year of the degree from a student who has not met this requirement and at its discretion the School may allow such a student to progress or to repeat failed first year courses as appropriate. - 21.
-A student registered on an LLB programme will be eligible to progress to the second year of study in that programme if s/he has completed the first year of the programme and has passed the assessments for all courses either at the first sitting or at re-sit.
-The School may consider an application to progress to the second year of the degree from a student who has not met this requirement and at its discretion the School may allow such a student to repeat the first year of the programme. - 22.
+- 21. A student registered on a BA or BSc programme who has completed the first year of the programme and who has passed assessments in courses to the value of at least three course units will be eligible to progress to the second year.
+The School may consider an application to progress to the second year of the degree from a student who has not met this requirement and at its discretion the School may allow such a student to progress or to repeat failed first year courses as appropriate. - 22.
+A student registered on an LLB programme will be eligible to progress to the second year of study in that programme if they have completed the first year of the programme and have passed the assessments for all courses either at the first sitting or at re-sit.
+The School may consider an application to progress to the second year of the degree from a student who has not met this requirement and at its discretion the School may allow such a student to repeat the first year of the programme. - 23.
 A student registered on a BA or BSc programme who has completed the second year of the programme and who has passed assessments in courses to the value of at least seven course units will be eligible to progress to the third year.
-The School may consider an application to progress to the third year from a student who has not met this requirement and at its discretion the School may allow such a student to progress or to repeat failed second year courses as appropriate. - 23.
-A student registered on an LLB programme will be eligible to progress to the third year of the programme if s/he has completed the second year of the programme and - 23.1 has passed or had failure condoned in all assessments required to complete the year successfully, either at first sitting or after repeating; or - at the discretion of the School has been permitted to repeat any failed assessment concurrently with the assessments of the third year.
+The School may consider an application to progress to the third year from a student who has not met this requirement and at its discretion the School may allow such a student to progress or to repeat failed second year courses as appropriate. - 24.
+A student registered on an LLB programme will be eligible to progress to the third year of the programme if they have completed the second year of the programme and - 24.1 has passed or had failure condoned in all assessments required to complete the year successfully, either at first sitting or after repeating; or - 24.2 at the discretion of the School has been permitted to resit any failed assessment concurrently with the assessments of the third year.

-- 24. A student who extends his / her three year programme by one year through participating in an overseas exchange programme will be eligible to proceed to the fourth year of the programme if - 24.1 s/he has completed the second year of the programme and has passed all assessments required in that year and - 24.2 s/he has passed any assessment required by the programme regulations in the third year. - Nevertheless where a student has failed the assessment for the third year in circumstances certified by the assessing university and regarded by the School as equivalent to those which would have entitled him/her to the offer of an Aegrotat degree, s/he may be permitted to enter the final year of the programme. - 25.
+- 25. A student who extends their three year programme by one year through participating in an overseas exchange programme will be eligible to proceed to the fourth year of the programme if - 25.1 they have fulfilled the normal first and second year progression rules at paragraphs 20 and 22 above. - 25.2 they have fulfilled any progression requirements determined by the Department that they were required to undertake at the overseas institution - Where a student fails to meet the progression requirements for their year overseas, the department may consider whether there are any exceptional circumstances to allow the candidate to enter the final year of the programme. - 26.
 A student registered on a four year BA or BSc non-exchange programme who has passed assessments in courses to the value of at least eleven course units will be eligible to progress to the fourth and final year.
 The School may consider an application to progress to the fourth year from a student who has not met this requirement and at its discretion the School may allow such a student to progress or to repeat failed third year courses as appropriate.